 4. Hassle-free customer service

-You don’t have to deal with customer counterfeits and more directly since Amazon would be the one taking care of all of it from handling returns to exchanges.
+You don’t have to deal with customer counterfeits and more directly since Amazon would, take care of everything from handling returns to exchanges.

-The decision to become a vendor or a seller is primarily determined by the type of business you run.
+Your business type primarily determines the decision to become a vendor or a seller.
 Because of the fact that the two centrals were intended initially for different business models, it is not easy to compare them.

 The Amazon Seller Central interface caters more to brands and online merchants who want their products listed quickly, whereas Amazon Vendor Central is designed for brands and manufacturers who want to sell wholesale with a more hands-off approach.

-Regardless of the model, you decide to choose; Our eCommerce experts can help you, from listing your products, creating ad campaigns, to brainstorming business strategies to help you succeed.
+Regardless of the model you choose, Our eCommerce experts can help you, from listing your products and creating ad campaigns to brainstorming business strategies to help you succeed.
 Reach out to us at firstname.lastname@example.org and let us streamline your eCommerce process.